 US-Mexico trade agreements allow for greater travel flexibility — easy and low-cost travel options between the two countries allow for ad-hoc meetings or longer stays.

 From major U.S. markets, you can work with your team in person in as little as two to three hours — making collaboration on your production more efficient and productive.

-Nearshore+ works just like offshoring except that businesses pair with their teams in country that shares the same border, closer in proximity to the US than far shore options such as India, Ukraine, S. America while providing closer alignement in culture, communication and laws.
+NearshorePLUS works just like offshoring, except that businesses pair with their teams in a country that shares the same border and is closer in proximity than offshore options such as India, Ukraine, S. America, thus providing closer alignment in culture, communication and laws.

-As the global choices for software development outsourcing increase, the total cost advantages for regions like the Far East, Baltic and S. America are becoming increasingly cost-compettive.
-More than ever companies are being driven to make better total value-based decisions that includes factors such as access to talent capacity, convenience of time zone, consistency of code quality, teaming collaboration, improved communication and cultural alignment.
+As the global choices for software development outsourcing increase, the total cost advantages for regions like the Far East, Baltic and S. America is becoming increasingly cost-competitive.
+Now more than ever, companies are being driven to make better total value-based decisions that includes factors such as access to talent capacity, convenience of time zone, consistency of code quality, teaming collaboration, improved communication and cultural alignment.

-At the core of our nearshore model is both proximity and accessibility.
+At the core of our Nearshore PLUS model is both proximity and accessibility.
 By having connected and shared borders with Mexico, our customers can have calls on the same time zone and easily travel to our development centers.

 One of the most vital success factors for a quality customer service experience is the communication skills coupled with an Agile methodology to help ensure that teaming is improved while helping accelerate development.

 Sharing the same border minimizes the communication gaps and provides a unique differentiator in that the teams understand one another’s perspectives, way of business and working allowing for better integrated teaming.